dhrumilbhut/voice-coding-assistant/README.md

    -d '{
       "user_input": "Create a Python function to add two numbers", "api_key": "sk-...your-openai-key...",
+      "model": "gpt-4o-mini",
       "context": {}
    }'
 ```

+**🎯 Model Selection**: Users can specify which OpenAI model to use by including a `"model"` parameter.
+Defaults to `"gpt-4o-mini"` if not specified.

 ### True MCP (Model Context Protocol) Server